sciZer0/newdiscoveries/a/README.md

   <img src="/assets/images/26.png"/>
 </p>

-the Inertial Distance (D2) is mistakenly included in the calculation and hence mistakenly increases the wrongly calculated Work (W) of Gravitational Force (F) during the 2nd second and therefore mistakenly increases the wrongly calculated Energy (E).
+the Inertial Distance (D2) is mistakenly included in the calculation, and hence mistakenly increases the wrongly calculated Work (W) done by Gravitational Force (Invisible Hand) during the 2nd second of free-falling, and therefore mistakenly increases the wrongly calculated Energy (E) spent by the Universe during the 2nd second of free-falling.

-It is important to understand that the same thing happens during every single second of the falling (please study the table above carefully)!
+Importantly, this happens during any given second of the free-falling -- please carefully study the table above!

 And this all means that the base "official" formula for Work and Energy: